RetroDECK/ES-DE/INSTALL-DEV.md

 You can use **--help** or **-h** to view the list of command line options, as shown here.

 ```
---display [index 1-4]           Display/monitor to use
+--display [1 to 4]                  Display/monitor to use
 --resolution [width] [height]       Application resolution
---screenrotate [1/on or 0/off]  Rotate application screen 180 degrees
+--screenrotate [0, 90, 180 or 270]  Rotate screen contents within application window
 --vsync [1/on or 0/off]             Turn VSync on or off (default is on)
 --max-vram [size]                   Max VRAM to use (in mebibytes) before swapping
 --anti-aliasing [0, 2 or 4]         Set MSAA anti-aliasing to disabled, 2x or 4x
 --no-splash                         Don't show the splash screen during startup
 --gamelist-only                     Skip automatic game ROM search, only read from gamelist.xml
 --ignore-gamelist                   Ignore the gamelist.xml files (useful for troubleshooting)
 --show-hidden-files                 Show hidden files and folders
 --show-hidden-games                 Show hidden games
 --force-full                        Force the UI mode to Full
 --force-kiosk                       Force the UI mode to Kiosk
 --force-kid                         Force the UI mode to Kid
---force-input-config            Force configuration of input device
+--force-input-config                Force configuration of input devices
 --create-system-dirs                Create game system directories
 --home [path]                       Directory to use as home path
 --debug                             Print debug information
 --version, -v                       Display version information
 --help, -h                          Summon a sentient, angry tuba
 ```

 _The --anti-aliasing option is not available if ES-DE is built using the OpenGL ES renderer._